cuga-rajal/opensim_apple_arm64/README.md

 An Apple computer with an M1 or M2 chip.
 Currently the entire line of Apple Macs are using these.

-You will need to install the package manager Brew, which will be used to install a number of required packages.
-To do this run the following at the terminal:
+You will need to install libgdiplus.
+I recommend using the package manager Brew for this.

+To install Brew, run the following at the terminal:

 	/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"